jmvaisa/kungflu/README.md

 ## kungflu
 ```
-This is for a chrome extension to replace all instances of "coronavirus" with "kungflu"
+This is for a chrome extension to replace all instances of "coronavirus" with "kung flu"
 ```

 ## Install Instructions